-Idaho Rental Lease Agreements
+Idaho Rental Lease Agreement Templates

 The Idaho Rental Lease Agreements are forms that explain the duties and responsibilities of both the renters (tenants) and the landlord regarding the renting of a room, unit, home, office, or building.
 With the exception of roommate agreements, the forms are legally binding; both parties can face repercussions if the lease contract were to be breached.
 Depending on the lease selected, the rental contract can cover a wide range of topics of which can include those relating to utilities, rent payments, guests, security deposits, duration, and more.

 Commercial Lease Agreement – Used for renting out property to businesses.
 Can be made Triple Net (NNN), Gross, or Modified Gross.

 Lease to Own Agreement – Outlines provisions for tenants leasing a property to eventually purchase it from the landlord of that property.

 Month-to-Month Lease Agreement – Automatically renews on a monthly basis unless either party chooses to end it (typically with thirty (30) days’ notice).

 Roommate Agreement – A more “casual” form used to set rules among roommates sharing a single rented property.